isomerpages/moe-bendemeersec/_about-us/Our Mission, Vision and Values.md

 	<hr>
 <p style="text-align:center; font-size:20px"><b><u>From Each His Best .
 To Lead &amp; Serve   </u></b></p>

-Every member of the school giving of his or her best to achieve excellence in every situation.
-We maximize the potential of every students to give them courage to aim for their highest potential in their individual and collective endeavours
+Every member of the school giving of his or her best to achieve excellence in every situation. <br> We maximize the potential of every students to give them courage to aim for their highest potential in their individual and collective endeavours.

 </center>